matiere-noire/laravel-livewire-tables/readme.md

 Directly inspired by : [Laravel Livewire Tables](https://github.com/kdion4891/laravel-livewire-tables)

+This package has been made for Matiere Noire internal's projects and is not destined to be working as a "ready to go" package for now

 A dynamic, responsive [Laravel Livewire](https://laravel-livewire.com) table component with searching, sorting, checkboxes, and pagination.

 # Installation